TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

     *   To send you our newsletter or promotional emails, if you have agreed thereto, which may also contain offers, news or information related to our Services and/or other products or services which we believe may be of interest to you;
     *   To other specific offers, products or services to which you consented.
-4. We may also process your personal data if it is reasonably necessary for us **to comply with a LEGAL OBLIGATION or authority decision**.
+4. We may also process or share your personal data if it is reasonably necessary for us **to comply with a LEGAL OBLIGATION** or in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 3\.
 With Whom We Share Your Personal Data